BitzArt/Observable.Extensions/README.md

 ## Overview

-**BitzArt.Observable.Extensions** is a nuget package that provides various extensions of IObservable functionality.
+**BitzArt.Observable.Extensions** is a nuget package that provides various IObservable functionality extensions.

 ### Installation